 - If the transaction was processed on time, provide documentation that proves that the charge was valid and completed timely.

 - If you have already processed a refund for the transaction in question, provide documentation that proves you have credited the cardholder’s account.

-If your chosen business model puts you in the position of having to process delayed, scheduled, or unpredictably timed payments, it is essential that you understand the rules for processing these payments inside and out.
-Review the timeframes with your payment processor and thoroughly train any employees who might process these payments.
+If your business model involves processing delayed, scheduled, or unpredictably timed payments, it is essential that you understand the rules for processing these payments inside and out.
+Review applicable deadlines with your payment processor and inform any employees who process payments.

-Remember that there are specific guidelines that must be followed when processing transactions for recurring billings, scheduled installment payments, or cards left on file for security purposes.
+Remember that there are specific guidelines that must be followed when processing transactions for recurring billing, scheduled installment payments, or cards left on file for security purposes.

 - If you believe that a customer might be caught off-guard by the timing of a transaction, notify them in advance, ideally giving them enough time to switch to a different payment method if needed.

 - The safest practice is to submit transactions on the day of the sale or as soon as possible thereafter.

 Reason codes are alphanumeric codes that provide the justification for granting a chargeback.
 Pursuant to the Fair Credit Billing Act of 1974, cardholders have the right to dispute unauthorized or erroneous charges, and issuing banks must reverse a disputed transaction if the cardholder’s claim is valid.